Chromoprotein/ai-project/README.md

 - Improve chatting:

-    - Add custom instructions
+    - Add the option to rename chats

     - Add the option to edit and resend a message

+    - Add editing or deleting bot personas

     - Let the user delete chats

-    - Add the ability to rename chats

     - Add an emoji keyboard